yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 #### 6.7 ACF and PACF
 After a time series has been stationarized by differencing, the next step in fitting an ARIMA model is to determine whether ```AR``` or ```MA``` terms are needed to correct any autocorrelation that remains in the differenced series.
 By looking at the ```autocorrelation function (ACF)``` and ```partial autocorrelation (PACF)``` plots of the differenced series, we can tentatively identify the numbers of ```AR``` and/or ```MA``` terms that are needed.
 Recall tha the ACF plot is merely a bar chart of the coefficients of **correlation** between a time series and **lags** of itself.
 The PACF plot is a plot of the **partial correlation** coefficients between the series and **lags** of itself.

+> In general, the "partial" correlation between two variables is the amount of correlation between them which is not explained by their mutual correlations with a specified set of other variables.
+For example, if we are regressing a variable Y on other variables X1, X2, and X3, the partial correlation between Y and X3 is the amount of correlation between Y and X3 that is not explained by their common correlations with X1 and X2.

 ##### 6.7.1 ACF for MA(q)
 If the autocorrelation is **significant** at lag ```k``` but not at any higher lags, this indicates that exactly ```k``` **MA** terms should be used in the forecasting equation.